RShorrab/Sprints-Tasks/Sprint 8/Node 5 - Project/Readme.md

 - [PUT] `/categories/update/:id`         [Login required, Admins only]
 - [DELETE] `/categories/delete/:id`      [Login required, Admins only]
 ```
-  name: string
+  "name": "string"
-  image: strung   -> You can use this link.. https://placeimg.com/640/480/any
+  "image": "string"   -> Must be a link, you can use this link.. https://placeimg.com/640/480/any
 ```